Imagine walking in your yard without needing to cover yourself with bug sprays or wear full clothing on hot summer days.

 - According to the World Health Organization, every 45 seconds, a child in Africa dies due to mosquito-spread illnesses.

 You can buy these mosquito repellent plants online for indoor and outdoor use.
-These trees and plants often goes on sale to make your garden, and home looks beautiful while keeping insects away.
+These trees and plants often go on sale to make your garden, and home looks beautiful while keeping insects away.

 Let us know what other plants you have used to keep these mosquitos away from your home and garden.